Top Three steps to Starting An Investment Club

 But don’t despair.
 Luckily, software products can do pretty much everything for

-print up-to-date reports of club holdings, member share, capital gains, graphs of
+print up-to-date reports of club holdings, member ownership, capital gains, graphs of

-club performance, and even required Federal Tax forms!
-Club Accounting Online at
+club performance, and can even generate required Federal and State Tax forms.

-myICLUB.com also includes a private and secure club web site, with private
+myICLUB.com also includes a private and secure club web site just for your club, with

 club message boards, a calendar, and a place to share files.